 Gently stir the mussels from bottom to top so the broth and herbs can uniformly spread into all of the mussels.
 Discard any unopened mussels.

 Transfer your Penn Cove Mussels and broth into a large serving bowl and garnish with the remaining herb mixture.
 Serve with toasted or grilled bread.
+A squeeze of lemon juice will brighten the flavor, too.

 This was a wonderful appetizer, but you could double the batch and have it as a main meal.
 We have a local restaurant that serves something similar with white beans in the broth and it has the most delicious flavor.
 I might try that the next time.